oracle-livelabs/developer/springboot-adb-react/backend/backend.md

 * Updating an existing todo item
 * Deleting a todo item

 The APIs are documented using Swagger.
-You can search for this address: https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/oracleonpremjava/b/todolist/o/swagger_APIs_definition.json in swagger's console
+You can search for this address: https://bit.ly/3piu4cp in Swagger's console

 The backend is implemented using the following Java classes (under ./backend/src/main/java/com/springboot...):